App24/app24.github.io/docs/_projects/TalesOfDarkness.md

 ---

-In the second half of our first trimester of year 2, we were put into teams again and tasked with making an idle game
+In the second half of our first trimester of year 2, we were put into teams again and tasked with making an idle game.